zqx1392/hello-world/README.md

 advert webpage

 Plan for ege
-- Finish tsukiyori 2.2 quick
+- Finish tsukiyori 2.2 quick, and chill with yozora
 - Pick one (short) Nuki for listening practice?
 - Watch Jdrama or Ghibli? before life crashed by 10